“If You Keep You Keep My Commandments” – 1 John 2:3, We Will See Today This is About LOVE, not LAWS

-The old commandment is love God with all your heart.
+The old commandment is to love God with all your heart.

 1 John 2:7 reads “On the other hand, I am writing a new commandment to you”

-By “new” He is saying one you have not heard this one before.
-In other words He is saying I’m not getting this commandment from the law!
+By “new” He is saying the one you have not heard this one before.
+In other words, He is saying I’m not getting this commandment from the law!
 This one is new.

 1 John 2:12 “I am writing to you, little children, because your sins have been forgiven you for His name’s sake.”